 - Place roast along with sliced onions and 1-1.5 cups of water or beef broth in a crock pot or roasting pan.
 Cover tightly.

 - After two hours, rough chop carrots and sweet potatoes and add to crock pot.
 They can be added at the beginning but they will be much softer at the end.

-- Cook for 5-7 hours on high in crock pot (8 to 10 on low, but I never get it in that early) or 3-4 hours at 300 degrees
+- Cook for 5-7 hours on high in crock pot (8 to 10 on low, but I never get it in that early) or 3-4 hours at 300 degrees in the oven.

 - Let sit 10 minutes before cutting.
 Slice against the grain.